Changes to plant health import requirements

 New requirements for citrus fruit from the Americas

-To prevent the spread of citrus fruit borer (Gymnandrosoma aurantianum), new requirements will be introduced for fruits of Citrus originating in the Americas, including the Caribbean region This affects products under several 0805 CN codes.
+To prevent the spread of citrus fruit borer (Gymnandrosoma aurantianum), new requirements have been added for fruits of Citrus originating in the Americas including Latin America and the Caribbean islands, but excluding Canada and United States.
+This affects products under several 0805 CN codes.

-Each consignment will now require completion of an AD in the phytosanitary certificate, where one of four options must be selected.
-In summary, the AD must state that the fruits come:
+Each consignment now requires completion of an Additional Declaration in the phytosanitary certificate, confirming that the fruits:

-(a) from a country recognised as free from G. aurantianum; or
+(a) come from a country recognised as free from G. aurantianum; or

-(b) from an officially recognised pest-free area that is named under “Place of Origin”; or
+(b) come from an officially recognised pest-free area that is named under “Place of origin”; or

-(d) they have been produced using a systems approach.
+(d) have been produced using a systems approach.

-The systems approach must be indicated in the phytosanitary certificate.
+The systems approach selected from these options must be indicated in the phytosanitary certificate.
 The use of options (a), (b), or (d) requires prior notification in writing to the European Commission.

 Clarification of CN codes